-- The NVIC 04-08 or its successor "Medical and Physical Evaluation Guidelines for Merchant Mariner Credentials" - The National Maritime Center form CG-719K, "Medical Evaluation Report" - The Board of Pilot Commissioners, Statement of Fitness for Duty form - State statutes and regulations relevant to the determination of a pilot's fitness for duty, including the Harbors and Navigation Code Section 1176 and 7 CCR Sec.
-217.
+- The NVIC 04-08 or its successor "Medical and Physical Evaluation Guidelines for Merchant Mariner Credentials" - The National Maritime Center form CG-719K, "Medical Evaluation Report" - The Board of Pilot Commissioners, Statement of Fitness for Duty form - State statutes and regulations relevant to the determination of a pilot's fitness for duty, including the Harbors and Navigation Code Section 1176 and Title 7 Cal.
+Code of Code of Regulations Section 217.